MileHacker Logo

 • Santa Prisca de Taxco Church: Stunning Churrigueresque Baroque dating to mid-18th century, dominating the skyline.
 No entrance fee, donations appreciated.

 • Zócalo (Plaza Borda): The heart of Taxco, always bustling with activity, surrounded by charming buildings and silver shops.
-Always available, free access.
+Always available, no-cost access.

 • Casa Borda (Cultural Center): Former residence of José de la Borda, now hosts art exhibitions, workshops, and events.
 Hours vary, small or no entrance fee.